gokhanceyhan/gMOCO/README.md

 ```

 ### Input Format
 To input the list of nondominated points to the application, create a .csv file in which there must be three columns.
-The firs row of the file must contain the headers "z1","z2" and "z3".
+The first row of the file must contain the headers "z1", "z2" and "z3".
 Starting from the second row, each row must contain the values of a nondominated point at each corresponding criterion.

 ## Deployment